laursisask/repo-12/README.md

 - Create and publish all images in this repository.
 - When all images have been built successfully, start a deployment to `internal`.
 This copies the artifact images from the first step, with final image tags.
 - When the internal environment deployment has succeeded, start a deployment to `public`.

+## Creating Backports

+Backports may be created by pushing a branch in the format of `backport/<agent name>-v<agent version>` with the version of the agent being backported.
+Backports will not update the `latest` tag and will not update the Major/Minor tags.